DesiUtils.in

 A marriage biodata is a one or two page document that presents an individual's personal, family, educational, and cultural details to prospective partners and their families during matchmaking.
 It is the most widely used format for shaadi proposals in India, combining key facts that matter to family elders, horoscope details required by traditional match-makers, and enough personal flavour to let the reader form a first impression.
 This free tool helps you build a polished biodata, preview it live, and download it as PDF or Word (DOCX) - no signup, no data leaves your browser.

-Pick one of five templates (Classic, Modern, Elegant, Traditional, Compact), fill in the sections you care about, optionally upload a photo and a kundali image, and download in the format that suits your recipient - PDF for print or WhatsApp sharing, Word for family members who want to edit before forwarding.
+Pick one of five templates (Classic, Modern, Elegant, Traditional, Compact), fill in the sections you care about, add a photo, and either upload your kundali image or generate the kundli chart from birth details right inside the tool.
+Download in the format that suits your recipient - PDF for print or WhatsApp sharing, Word for family members who want to edit before forwarding.

 What to Include in a Marriage Biodata